ucsb-cs16/ucsb-cs16.github.io/topics/code.md

 ---
-topic: "code"
+layout: default
+parent: Topics
+title: "Code"
-desc: "Visual Studio Code, a free-open source graphical editor available on CSIL, plus Mac, Windows, Linux"
+description: "Visual Studio Code, a free-open source graphical editor available on CSIL, plus Mac, Windows, Linux"
 ---

 Visual Studio Code is a free and open source graphical editor.
 While it is free and open source, it should be noted that